Instructional Time per Course Credit

 - How does this policy apply to courses taught in terms other than the full semester?

 The expectation for total instructional time for a course applies to all academic terms.
 Courses scheduled during the May session, summer session, or any other special terms have the same expectation for total instructional time per credit.
-For example, a 3-credit course would be expected to have 2,250 minutes of total scheduled instructional time.

 - How does this policy apply to courses delivered via distance education?

 Courses delivered via distance (e.g., on-line, interactive video, one-way transmission) must meet the same instructional time per course credit standard as courses delivered in traditional laboratory and classroom settings.

 - How should instructional hours be distributed during a week?

 In the majority of cases, the standard for instructional time is met when the number of instructional hours per week equals the number of credits for the course.
 However, the instructional hours do not need to be spread out evenly by week.